ehjarman/Medical-Claims-Analysis/README.md

 specific illnesses may have a relationship with age that could be used to predict the probability of that illness.
 Furthermore, it would be intriguing to examine the breakdown of costs / reimbursement sources per demograph of the beneficiary population, and the locations in which these beneficiaries are treated.
-Examining this relationship could shed light into the finacial burden on certai populations, how certain demographics are treated, and how socioeconomic status can affect the healthcare received.
+Examining this relationship could shed light into the finacial burden on certain populations, how certain demographics are treated, and how socioeconomic status can affect the healthcare received.